rafeco/bracketologist/README.md

 It needs to be updated each year with the updated Pomeroy ratings and the tournament field.
 The names of the teams in the picker script also need to match the ones in Pomeroy's ratings perfectly or the script won't work.
+The `scraper.rb` script tries to scrape the ratings from Ken Pomeroy's site, but it will break if he makes any serious changes to the markup for the page.

-The teams for 2012 are all entered.
+The teams for 2012 are all entered and the final ratings are included, so there's no reason to run the scraper.
 See sample-results.txt for sample output.